Results of the Limited Enthusiasm Model with Demographics

 A church with a low reproduction potential (well under the extinction threshold) can survive if it has no adult or child losses.
 The church survives on biological production alone.
 However, in this case, church numbers are very sensitive to losses.

-A church with a 50% child loss is more than halved in about 100 years.
+A church with a 50% child loss rate is more than halved in about 100 years.
 If all the children are lost, the church is extinct in 70 years.

-- A church with child losses may decline so slowly that people may not think there is a serious problem.
-Even in the dashed curve in figure 3, after 200 years the church survives, buildings are maintained, salaries and pensions are paid, albeit on a declining scale.
+• A church with child losses may decline so slowly that people may not think there is a serious problem.
+Even in the dashed curve in Figure 3, after 200 years the church survives, buildings are maintained, salaries and pensions are paid, albeit on a declining scale.
 Nevertheless, the church is lifeless (no enthusiasts) and heading for extinction.